SHOULD CHRISTIANS USE BIRTH CONTROL?

 The Abortifacient Nature of Some Birth Control Methods

 Another crucial aspect to consider is the abortifacient nature of many birth control methods, such as the contraceptive pill.
 Some of these methods allow fertilization but prevent the newly formed embryo from implanting in the uterine wall.
 This is often due to a process called uterine hardening, which creates an inhospitable environment for the embryo, ultimately leading to its death.
 According to the Bible, life begins at conception (Jer 1:5; Ps 51:5; 139:13, 16).
 Therefore, using the pill or other hormonal treatments that lead to the termination of an embryo is viewed as murder in God's eyes, since it ends human life at its earliest stage.
-Christians couples must be fully apprised of this fact before deciding whether or not chemical birth control is truly appropriate for them.
+Christian couples must be fully informed of this fact and weigh the matter not merely as a medical decision, but as a moral and spiritual one—before considering whether chemical birth control is truly appropriate.
+Are we comfortable making decisions that might end the life of one God has already begun to form?

 Historical Christian Opposition Towards Birth Control